vuejs/vuefire/packages/documentation/docs/api/vuexfire.md

 ### bindFirebaseRef

-- `bindFirebaseRef(key: string, ref: Query): Promise<Object[]>`
+- `bindFirebaseRef(key: string, ref: Query, options?): Promise<Object[]>`
-- `bindFirebaseRef(key: string, ref: Document): Promise<Object>`
+- `bindFirebaseRef(key: string, ref: Reference, options?): Promise<Object>`

-Binds a collection, Query or Document to a property previously declared in the state, relatively to the module we are on.
+Binds a collection, Query or Reference to a property previously declared in the state, relatively to the module we are on.
 It unbinds any previouly bound reference with the same `key`.
 If the current value in the state is an Array, it binds the data as an array, otherwise it binds it as an object.

 Returns a promise that is resolved once the data is fetched and the state is in sync.

+#### `options`

+Can contain the following properties:

+- `reset`: Allows to define the behavior when a reference is unbound.
+Defaults to `true`, which resets the property in the vue instance to `null` for properties bound as objects and to an empty array `[]` for properties bound as arrays.
+It can also be set to a function returning a value to customize the value set.
+Setting it to `false` will keep the data as-is when unbounding.

 ### unbindFirebaseRef

 `unbindFirebaseRef(key: string): void`

 Unsubscribes from updates for a given key.
-Leaves the state as-is.